cronica-it/.github/profile/README.md

 ## Welcome to the Cronica IT&C project!

-**Chronicle IT&C** is a non-governmental, non-profit project initiated by the Group of Romanian Unix Users (GURU).
+**Cronica IT&C** is a non-governmental, non-profit project initiated by the Group of Romanian Unix Users (GURU).

 ### Aims